 We’ll answer both the former and latter according to some of the most popular attractions in South Africa…

 Many people want to have a safari in South Africa.
 But they also want to see Cape Town, tour some of our beautiful country and perhaps park out at one of our glorious beaches.
-First decide what are your KEY desires.
+First, decide what are your KEY desires.
 Having the best possible wildlife experience (May through to early October).
-Or soaking up the sun in the Cape (mid November to early March).
-Or being active (perhaps choose the shoulder seasons when its neither too hot or cold)…
+Or soaking up the sun in the Cape (mid-November to early March).
+Or being active (perhaps choose the shoulder seasons when it’s neither too hot nor cold)…